Miceuz/i2c-moisture-sensor/README.md

 GET_BUSY returns 1 if any measurement is in progress, 0 otherwise.

+## How to interpret the readings

+16bit values are returned most significant byte first.

+Both light and moisture sensors give relative values.
+Meaning, more moisture will give you higher reading, more light, lower reading.
+They are not calibrated to any particular si units - this is up to you.

+Moisture is somewhat linear.
+I test all sensors before shipping and they give about 290 - 310 in free air at 5V supply.

+Temperature is in Celsius, value is in tenths of degrees Celsius.
+I.e. value 252 would mean 25.2°C.

+I didn't measure linearity of the light sensor, it gives 65535 in a dark room away form desk lamp.
+When it's dark, it takes longer to measure light, reading the light register while measurement is in progress will return the previous reading.
+Be aware, light sensor is pretty noisy.

+Temperature is measured by the thermistor on the body of the sensor.
+Calculated absolute measurement accuracy is better than 2%.

+Note Upon reading the moisture or temperature value, a value form the previous read command is returned and the new measurement is started.
+If you do rare measurements and want to act instantly, do two consecutive readings to get the most up to date data.
+Also you can read GET_BUSY register via i2c - it will indicate when the measurement is done.
+Basically the process goes like this: read from GET_CAPACITANCE, discard results, then read from GET_BUSY until you get '0' as an answer, then read form GET_CAPACITANCE again - the returned value is the soil moisture NOW.

 ### Python library for Raspberry Pi

 *NOTE: if you experience problems on Raspberry Pi 3, slow down I2C bus speed by adding this line to /boot/config.txt:*